Flokey82/go_gens/gamesheet/README.md

 - Leveling / XP requirement calculations
 - Skill point generation
 - AP / HP leveling
+- AP / HP regeneration
-- Rudimentary status support (hunger, thirst, exhaustion, stress)
+- Status (hunger, thirst, exhaustion, stress)
+  - Rudimentary support
-- Increase of stats over time (on tick?)
+  - Increase over time (on tick)
+- Handle death (through exhaustion, injury)

 ## Planned
 - Provide means to reduce status values (hunger, thirst, etc.)
-- Handle death (through exhaustion, injury)
 - Handle injury (causes stress and damage)
 - Adjust limits of Status values based on resilience, etc.

 ## TODO

+### States

 Add a "state", which will influence the growth factor for each status.
 This could be a struct that can be defined externally, which would allow for a lot of flexibility wherever this is being used.
 New states like "swimming" or "flying" could be added easily without the need to modify the gamesheet package.